Willem de Vlamingh: Rescue mission

 On 22 January, they sailed through the Geelvink Channel.
-The next days they saw ten naked, black people.
+The next days they saw ten naked Aboriginal people.
 On 24 January they passed Red Bluff.
 Near Wittecarra they went looking for fresh water.
 On 4 February 1697, he landed at Dirk Hartog Island, Western Australia, and replaced the pewter plate left by Dirk Hartog in 1616 with a new one that bore a record of both of the Dutch sea-captains' visits.
 The original plate is preserved in the Rijksmuseum in Amsterdam.